 Is posting the same clip multiple times okay?

 On TikTok, posting the same clip twice is redundant and may reduce algorithm trust in your account.
-Autohype generates unique clips for each post — different sections of your song, different visual treatments.
+Vary it: different sections of your song, different visual treatments.
+This is also an argument for commissioning videos from several different creators rather than one — each brings their own format and audience, so you get variety without recycling your own clip.
 Variety is both better for the algorithm and better for discovery.

 Does getting 200 views per clip mean TikTok isn't working?